umbauschool/umbauschool.github.io/index.md

 ***

 ### Staunton, Virginia, USA
 Our U.S.-based apprenticeship program has expanded into our third studio: Studio Shenandoah.
 Set in the Shenandoah Valley, seasonal workshop series focus on depth.
-Themes include capital, aikido, agriculture, equity, and material.
+Themes include capital, aikido, permaculture, equity, and material.

 _2019 fall session full_
 [Request information about 2020 sessions](#)